Hiromisa/Lede-Project-droughtCA/README.md

 pandas for data loading and analysis

-Jupiter to run the notebook infrastructure
+Jupyter to run the notebook infrastructure